daveaugustine/right_aws/README.txt

 For information about RightScale, see http://www.rightscale.com Forked by Rapportive, Inc. under the MIT License.

-Fork adds support for the CloudWatch PutMetricData action, allowing RightAws to be used for logging custom metrics.
+Fork adds support (in version 2.2.0) for the CloudWatch PutMetricData action, allowing RightAws to be used for logging custom metrics.

 == DESCRIPTION: